 Home Remedies for an Odorless Kitchen and Bathroom

-As well as cleaning, keeping the bathroom and kitchen well ventilated is one of the keys to avoiding the accumulation of bad odors
+As well as cleaning, keeping the bathroom and kitchen well ventilated is one of the keys to avoiding the accumulation of bad odors.

-Then, how can you deal with bad odors in the bathroom?
+Also, how can you deal with bad odors in the bathroom?
 Easy.
 Simply prepare home remedies to keep your kitchen and bathroom smelling fresh.